brunobaudry/moodle-local_deepler/README.md

 - The current behaviour.
 - The expected behaviour.

+Ideal being that you make a full pull request indeed !

 #### Pull requests
 See the [CONTRIBUTING.md](CONTRIBUTING.md) default documentation, for how-to with GIT and github and push some code.